JOIN TODAY!

 13. Who is the Mediator of this covenant?

 “Now of the things which we have spoken this is the sum: We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens; . . .
 But now hath he obtained a more excellent ministry, by how much also he is the mediator of a better covenant, which was established upon better promises.”
-“And to Jesus the mediator of the new covenant, and to the blood of sprinkling, that speaketh better things than that of Abel.”
+“And to Yahushua the mediator of the new covenant, and to the blood of sprinkling, that speaketh better things than that of Abel.”
 Hebrews 8:1, 6; 12:24.

-Answer: Jesus [Yahushua] the High Priest.
+Answer: Yahushua the High Priest.

 14. What is necessary where there is a covenant?